datagrok-ai/mol-track/api_design.md

    }
    ```

-### Getter methods for schema ###
+### Getter endpoints for schema ###

-The GET methods allow us to see the configuration of MolTrack from perspective of the properties, synonyms, etc. associated with entities in the system.
-At the moment we provide resources specific to the entities but could also make it more dynamic with a query parameter.
+The GET endpoints allow us to see the configuration of MolTrack from perspective of the properties, synonyms, etc. associated with entities in the system.
+At the moment we are provide resources specific to the entities but could also make it more dynamic with a query parameter.
 We could also consider adding equivalent paths like `/compounds/schema` and `/batches/schema`

 - `GET /schema/compounds` - returns properties and synonym_types associated with the compounds entity_type
 - `GET /schema/batches` - returns properties, synonym_types and additions associated with the batches entity_type